 Start in high plank position with your shoulders stacked over your wrists, weight evenly distributed amongst all 10 fingers.
 Pull your kneecaps up towards your belly.

 Hold this position maintaining a straight line with your body, flat back, tight core, and neck in line with spine, gaze slightly in front of you.

 Slowly lower your chest down towards the ground, keeping your elbows pinned to your sides.
 Keeping your elbows narrow engages your triceps rather than your chest muscles, like a standard push up would.
 Maintain a straight line with your body — head, chest and legs in one straight line.

-Once at the bottom of your push up, exhale as you push back up into high plank, starting position.
+Once at the bottom of your push up, exhale as you push back up into high plank.

-Why we love Skull Crushers: Lying tricep extensions take any potential weight bearing stress off your back so you can really focus on working the back of your arms with this move.
+Lying tricep extensions (skull crushers) take any potential weight bearing stress off your back so you can really focus on working the back of your arms.

 Lie flat on the ground or on a bench or stability ball; legs bent at 90 degrees.